jpmckinney/derisking-gov-tech/README.md

 **- Agile Oversight:** A workshop designed for legislative staff, legislators and federal funders on the importance of adjusting oversight of agile IT projects.
 Best practices and an interactive discussion of what is working across government.

 > “This workshop series was crucial to building foundational knowledge, shared language, and buy-in for modern software development processes across different stakeholder groups.
-Leading up to the workshops, the 18F team provided guidance on numerous topics like relationship management, procurement and contracting, and product strategy.” —State of Colorado
+Leading up to the workshops, the 18F team provided guidance on numerous topics like relationship management, procurement and contracting, and product strategy.” <em>—State of Colorado</em>

 # Supporting federal agencies and state governments: